MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableIOAVProtection

 Indicates whether Windows Defender scans all downloaded files and attachments.
-If you specify a value of $False or do not specify a value, scanning downloaded files and attachments is enabled.
+Valid values are:

+- $true: Windows Defender doesn't scan all downloaded files and attachments.
+- $false: Windows Defender scans all downloaded files and attachments.
+This is the default value.

 ```yaml
 Type: Boolean